code-monet/sim-gamer-kit/docs/game_guides/issues.md

 your CPU is quite slow/starved/throttled.
 Please report these as well (unless your CPU is quite slow/starved/throttled).

+## FFB Saturation

+Not strictly a compatibility issue.
+TODO: Elaborate.

 ## Other DirectInput (Usage) Bugs

 Causes 1 and 2 above lead to very wide variety of obscure bugs.
 Thankfully these are